Moro people: Spanish conquest

-In 1519, a Spanish expedition to the East Indies began in search for a westward route to the Maluku Islands (the "Spice Islands"), led by Portuguese explorer Ferdinand Magellan.
-In March of 1521 the fleet reached the Philippine archipelago, where Magellan was to die in the Battle of Mactan before the expedition's successful circumnavigation of the Earth and return to Europe.
-There were several subsequent expeditions to the islands, including that of Miguel Lopez de Legazpi in 1564, which marked the beginning of Spanish colonization in what later became the Philippines.
+In 1519, a Spanish expedition to the East Indies began in search of a westward route to the Maluku Islands (the "Spice Islands"), led by Portuguese explorer Ferdinand Magellan.
+In March of 1521, the fleet reached the Philippine archipelago, where Magellan died in what would be later called the Visayas region, which was not Moro or Islamized but "heathen", in the Battle of Mactan before the expedition's successful circumnavigation of the Earth and its return to Europe.
+There were several subsequent expeditions to the islands, including Miguel López de Legazpi's in 1564, which marked the beginning of Spanish colonization in what would later become the Philippines.
+Legazpi started the conquest of the Luzon region, subjugating the Tagalog and Kapampangan peoples, of which some of the ruling nobility had been recently Islamized.

-The local sultanates actively resisted the Spaniards.
+The local sultanates of what would be called Mindanao, where Islam had been entrenched for longer, actively resisted the Spaniards.
 With intentions of pacifying the islands, the Spaniards made incursions into Moro territory, erecting military stations and garrisons with Catholic missions, which attracted Christianised natives of civilian settlements.
 The most notable of these are Zamboanga and Cotabato.
-Spain was in the midst of the Inquisition which required Jews and Muslims to convert to Roman Catholicism or leave or face the death penalty; thus Spaniards tried to ban and suppress Islam in areas they conquered.
+Spain was in the midst of the Inquisition, which required Jews and Muslims to convert to Roman Catholicism or leave or face the death penalty; thus, Spaniards tried to ban and suppress Islam in areas they conquered.
 In response, the Moros challenged the Spanish government, conducting raids on Catholic coastal towns.
 These Moro raids reached a fever pitch during the reign of Datu Bantilan in 1754.

 Two Spanish missionaries baptizing a Moro convert to Catholicism, circa 1890.